PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

    :target: images/nonmanifold_fan.png

-With this configuration, it is unclear which face should contribute to the limit surface, as 3 of them share the same edge (which incidentally breaks half-edge cycles in said data-structures).
-Fan configurations are not limited to 3 incident faces: any configuration where an edge is shared by more than 2 faces incurs the same problem.
+With this configuration, it is unclear which face should contribute to the limit surface, as three of them share the same edge (which incidentally breaks half-edge cycles in said data-structures).
+Fan configurations are not limited to three incident faces: any configuration where an edge is shared by more than two faces incurs the same problem.

 ----